 Bidding farewell to Cha'erhan Salt Lake and the salt flats area, the train will travel through the vast Qaidam Depression desert and then reach Golmud, where the first section (roughly half) of the Qinghai-Tibet Railwayends.

 Strictly speaking, the following Golmud-Lhasa section is what is called"the Sky Road”.
-From Golmud, you will continuously travel on permafrost engineered track.
+From Golmud, you will continuously travel on a permafrost engineered track.

 5. Kunlun Mountains Pass — 4,195 m (13,760 ft)